Karthih2/CODSOFT/README.md

 This project involved predicting movie ratings based on user preferences using machine learning models such as Linear Regression and Decision Trees.

 **Key Concepts:**
-- Data Cleaning , Preprocessing and Formatting
+- Data Cleaning, Preprocessing, and Formatting
 - Linear Regression and Random Forest Regressor
 - Evaluation Metrics: MSE